How to Store Your Wheels and Tyres

 Store Tyres in a Cool and Dry Place

-When you buy tyres online AU, you should remember that rubber is designed to absorb heat.
+When you buy Bf Goodrich tyres for sale, you should remember that rubber is designed to absorb heat.
 When tyres are left outside, they’ll soak up the sun’s heat fairly quickly.
 Although tyres are also designed for quick heat dissipation, with it comes more outgassing that dries out the rubber.
 Store your tyres away from sunlight, preferably in a basement or other area that’s moisture-free and climate-controlled.
 Outdoor and garage storage areas should have as few temperature variations as possible.

 Stack Whitewalls Properly